 Expenses and Risk Factors

 The Vanguard Total International Stock Index funds have much lower expense ratios than funds with many of the same holdings.
 The mutual fund version of the index offers an expense ratio that may be able to save you upwards of $2,000 for every $10,000 invested over a 10-year period, as compared to competing funds.

 As you invest, you'll want to do your best to minimize fees, because every dollar paid out is not only lost, but also missing out on compound returns over time.
 For example, suppose you invest $100,000 in a fund that has a 6% annual return.
 If you choose a fund that has a 0.9% fee versus one with a 0.25% fee, you will lose out on nearly $100,000 over a 30-year period.
 The Vanguard Total International Stock Index is among the most attractive international funds due to its low costs, compared to competing funds.

 You should also look to other risk factors as you invest.
 For example, the top ten largest holdings account for 10% of the portfolio, which means these companies could have an immense impact on the whole fund.
 The fund is also highly focused in European stocks, with almost 40% exposure, which means that problems in Europe could have a costly impact the entire fund.

 Alternatives to Consider

-Many different funds provide exposure to international markets, including international funds (which exclude the U.S.) and all-world funds (which include the U.S.).
-Investors looking to diversify a domestic portfolio may want to consider international funds, while those looking for an all-in-one fund should take a look at all-world funds.
+There are many types of funds that provide exposure to international markets, including international funds (which exclude the U.S.) and all-world funds (which include the U.S.).
+If you are looking to diversify a domestic portfolio, you may want to think about international funds.
+On the other hand, those who are looking for an all-in-one fund should take a look at all-world funds.

-- iShares Core MSCI Total International Stock ETF (IXUS).
+- iShares Core MSCI Total International Stock ETF (IXUS)

-- iShares MSCI ACWI ex-U.S. ETF (ACWX).
+- iShares MSCI ACWI ex-U.S. ETF (ACWX)

-- SPDR MSCI ACWI ex-U.S. ETF (CWI).
+- SPDR MSCI ACWI ex-U.S. ETF (CWI)